 Every year, students submit their art which is evaluated by a panel of judges made up of local artists and art professionals.
 Exceptional works are awarded Gold Key, Silver Key, or Honorable Mention.
 Gold Key artworks advance to compete in the national Scholastic Art Awards competition.
-Select Gold Key works are also shown in an exhibition at the Holland Project Gallery at 140 Vesta Street in Reno February 22 through March 20, 2020.
-American Visions Nominees will be displayed concurrently in the Donald W Reynolds Grand Hall at the Museum.
+Select Gold Key works were also shown in an exhibition at the Holland Project Gallery at 140 Vesta Street in Reno, February 22 through March 20, 2020.
+American Visions Nominees are displayed concurrently in the Donald W Reynolds Grand Hall at the Museum.

-Submissions for the 2020 Scholastic Art Awards are due by December 12.
+Submissions for the 2020 Scholastic Art Awards were due by December 12.
 Click here to learn more about the submission process.

 Congratulations to the award winners for the Scholastic Art Awards 2020!